-Recommendations by the Remuneration Committee are reported at a meeting of the Board by the Chairperson of the Remuneration Committee.
+Recommendations by the Remuneration Committee are reported at a meeting of the Board by the Chairman of the Remuneration Committee.
 All Compensation Committee meeting minutes, including meeting papers, carried out by the Compensation Committee in the discharge of its functions are properly documented.
-The Remuneration Committee held one meeting which was attended by all members during the financial year to review and recommend to the Board on the remuneration of the Directors.